-Net Change in Fund Balances - Total Governmental Funds \$ (433,295) Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ 1,704,601 Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets are allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which the depreciation expense exceeded the capital outlays in the period.
-Capital Outlays Depreciation Expense \$ 2,566,399 3,887,220 (1,320,821) Governmental funds report bond principal as an expenditure.
-However, in the Statement of Net Assets, the principal payments reduce the liability and do not result in an expense in the Statement of Activities.
-2,702,405 Loss on Disposal of Assets (24,790) Bond premiums/discounts and issuance costs associated with long-term bonds are recognized as expenditures and other financing sources/uses in the governmental funds at the time the debt issued.
-However, those items are capitalized on the Statement of Net Assets and amortized over the life of the bonds on the Statement of Activities since they do not require the use of current financial resources.
-Amortization of Advanced Refunding Issuance Costs (26,762) Interest expenditures are reported when paid in the governmental funds, however, the total amount of interest incurred for the period is accrued and recognized in the government-wide financial statements.
+Capital Outlays \$ 3,340,867 Depreciation Expense 3,906,104 (565,237) Governmental funds report bond principal as an expenditure.
+However, in the Statement of Net Position, the principal payments reduce the liability and do not result in an expense in the Statement of Activities.
+2,218,256 Governmental funds report bond proceeds as a source of funding.
+However bond proceeds are not revenues in the Statement of Activities, but long-term liabilities in the Statement of Net Position.
+(849,000) Loss on Disposal of Assets (760) Bond premiums/discounts and issuance costs associated with long-term bonds are recognized as expenditures and other financing sources/uses in the governmental funds at the time the debt issued.
+However, those items are capitalized on the Statement of Net Position and amortized over the life of the bonds on the Statement of Activities since they do not require the use of current financial resources.
+Amortization of Advanced Refunding Issuance Costs (25,144) Interest expenditures are reported when paid in the governmental funds, however, the total amount of interest incurred for the period is accrued and recognized in the government-wide financial statements.
 The net change in accrued interest is recognized as interest expense in the Statement of Activities.
-25,408 In the Statement of Activities, certain operating expenses - compensated absences (vacations and sick pay), special early termination benefits (early retirement) and OPEB costs - are measured by the amounts earned during the current period.
+16,178 In the Statement of Activities, certain operating expenses - compensated absences (vacations and sick pay), special early termination benefits (early retirement) and OPEB costs - are measured by the amounts earned during the current period.
 In the governmental funds, however, expenditures for these items are measured by the amount of current financial resources used.
-(625,459) Long-term portions of accrued claims and judgments, and landfill monitoring liability are included in the outstanding liability in the Statement of Net Assets.
+(3,066,903) Long-term portions of accrued claims and judgments, and landfill monitoring liability are included in the outstanding liability in the Statement of Net Position.
 Accordingly, the net change in the long-term portion is reported as a reduction to that liability rather than an expense in the Statement of Activities.
-(154,618) Change in Net Assets of Governmental Activities \$ 142,068
+(6,591) Change in Net Position of Governmental Activities (574,600)

-STATEMENT OF NET ASSETS - PROPRIETARY FUNDS
+STATEMENT OF NET POSITION - PROPRIETARY FUNDS

-Business - Type Activities Enterprise Funds
+Business - Type Activities